getodk/docs/docs/central-install-digital-ocean.rst

    .. code-block:: bash

      cd ~/central
-     docker-compose build mail
+     docker compose build mail
-     docker-compose stop mail
+     docker compose stop mail
-     docker-compose up -d mail
+     docker compose up -d mail

-   If you see an error that says ``Can't open "rsa.private" for writing, Is a directory.``, you will need to ``rmdir ~/central/files/dkim/rsa.private``, then attempt ``docker-compose build mail`` again.
-If you see some other error, you may need to first remove your old mail container (``docker-compose rm mail``).
+   If you see an error that says ``Can't open "rsa.private" for writing, Is a directory.``, you will need to ``rmdir ~/central/files/dkim/rsa.private``, then attempt ``docker compose build mail`` again.
+If you see some other error, you may need to first remove your old mail container (``docker compose rm mail``).

 .. _central-install-digital-ocean-enketo: